edbzn/blog/content/blog/managing-subscriptions-in-angular/index.md

 }
 ```

-Note that we don't need to call `this._destroy$.complete()` when component is destroyed because a Subject with no subscriber is just a function.
+Note that we don't need to call `.complete()` method because a Subject with no subscriber is just a function.

-This implementation still needs some extra logic to cleanup the Observable execution but we can handle many Subscriptions using one single operator.
+This implementation still needs some extra work but we can handle many Subscriptions using one single operator.

 #### 👍🏼👍🏼👍🏼 Async pipe

-Angular natively comes with the powerful `async` pipe to manage view Subscriptions effortlessly.
+Angular natively comes with the powerful `async` pipe to effortlessly manage view Subscriptions.

 - No extraneous component property.
 - Automated subscription management.
+- Automated change detection even with `OnPush`.

 ```ts
 @Component({